 “Should I use Infinite scrolling or Pagination for my content?”
-Some designers are still refereeing a tug-o-war between the two methods to decide which to implement into their projects.
-Each of them has their strengths and weaknesses and in this article we’ll overview the two methods and decide which one we should use for our projects.
+Some designers still not sure which method to choose for their project.
+Each method has their strengths and weaknesses and in this article we’ll overview the two methods and decide which one we should use for our projects.

 Infinite scrolling is a technique that allowing users to scroll through a massive chunk of content with no finishing-line in sight.
 This technique simply keeps refreshing a page when you scroll down it.
 Tempting as it may sound, the technique isn’t a one-size-fits-all solution for every site or app.

 When you use scrolling as your prime method of exploring the data, it may make the user to stay longer on your web page, and so increase engagement.
 With the popularity of social media, massive amounts of data are being consumed; infinite scrolling offers an efficient way to browse that ocean of information, without having to wait for pages to preload.

 Infinite scrolling is almost a must-have feature for discovery interfaces.
 When the user does not search for something specific so they need to see a large amount of items to find the one thing they like.

 You may measure the benefits of infinite scrolling with the example of a Facebook news feed.
 By unspoken agreement, users are aware that they won’t get to see everything on the feed, because the content is updated too frequently.
 With infinite scrolling, Facebook is doing it’s best to expose as much information as possible to the users and they are scanning and consuming this flow of information.

 Users have better experiences with scrolling than clicking.
 The mouse wheels or touchscreens make scrolling faster and easier than clicking.
 For a continuous and lengthy content, like a tutorial, scrolling provides even better usability than slicing up the text to several separate screens or pages.

 Pros #3: Scrolling is Good For Mobile Devices